Meetings on Ships: Planning Differences

 Continuity from A to Z

-Some lines now designate a conference-service coordinator for each ship who’s assigned to help with all the various groups onboard (i.e. family reunions, social and church groups, and corporate or professional groups).
+Some cruise lines now designate a conference-service coordinator for each ship who’s assigned to help with all the various groups onboard (i.e. family reunions, social and church groups, and corporate or professional groups).
 This is a significant improvement from days past.
 But, be prepared.
 They can’t provide the continuity you take for granted at a hotel nor do they have the professional training or outlook of a meeting planner.

 You’ll want to rearrange many aspects of your traditional land-based daily agenda when using a cruise in order to capitalize on all that the ship offers.
 These changes from the traditional program add excitement and pleasure for your participants, and you may want to highlight them in your trip promotion.

 When shipping unaccompanied boxes of supplies, gifts, or equipment across international boundaries; freight forwarders, local duty/taxes, and foreign customs inspections require extra time.
+Plan accordingly when meeting on ships.

 Registration of Equipment